This is where everything begins.

 6.1.5 Contexts

-- Every circumstance has multiple contexts; I can think about the same circumstance in multiple ways.225E.g.
-A “failing company” isn’t just financially failing, but also politically/technologically failing.226E.g.
+- Every circumstance has multiple contexts; I can think about the same circumstance in multiple ways.158E.g.
+A “failing company” isn’t just financially failing, but also politically/technologically failing.159E.g.
 A school isn’t just a place for education, but is also a place for daycare/propaganda/feeding/socialization.

-- Many unsolved problems are framed in the wrong context.227E.g.
-Glasses didn’t have a production problem, they had a distribution(+monopoly) problem.228E.g.
-Peace
+- Many unsolved problems are framed in the wrong context.

 6.1.6 Results